ilri/odktools/README.md

   - I - Output lookup tables and values in XML format. "insert.xml" by default.
   - C - Output schema as in XML format. "create.xml" by default
   - o - Output type: (h)uman readable or (m)achine readable.
 Machine by default.
   - e - Temporary directory.
-If no directory is specified then ./tmp will be created *support files* separated with space.
+If no directory is specified then ./tmp will be created.
+  - *support files* separated with space.
 You can indicate multiple support files like CSVs or ZIPs.
 The tool will use CSVs to collect options from external sources.

 #### *Example for a single language ODK*